-To support regionalism and fiscal responsibility regarding transportation-related improvements in the Town of Clinton.
+To support regionalism and fiscal responsibility regarding transportation-related improvements in the Town of Turtle.

-Objective Continue use of the Wisconsin Information System for Local Roads condition and maintenance requirements.

-(WISLR) to manage and inventory road attributes, administration, related committees and planning efforts throughout Rock County and the region.
+- Objective Continue use of the Wisconsin Information System for Local Roads (WISLR) to manage and inventory road attributes, administration, condition and maintenance requirements. - Objective Continue involving Town of Turtle representatives in transportationrelated committees and planning efforts throughout Rock County and the region.